Posts by Suzanne Spiteri

 Wages, inflation, AI, green economy: The labour issues Canadians are talking about on social media

-Listen to this blog as an audio recording For many people in Canada, Labour Day represents the final breath of summer.
+For many people in Canada, Labour Day represents the final breath of summer.
 But this century-old Canadian holiday also represents much more than one last long weekend before the return to regular school and work routines.
-Officially, Labour Day has existed since 1894, but its roots can…Read More
+Officially, Labour Day has existed since 1894, but its roots can be traced to events organized by the country’s…Read More

 Intersectionality at work: Why intersectionality matters to labour market information